continue-revolution/sd-webui-segment-anything/README.md

 - `2023/05/29`: [v1.4.2](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.4.2) You may now do SAM inference on CPU by checking "Use CPU for SAM".
 This is for some MAC users who are not able to do SAM inference on GPU.
 I discourage other users from using this feature because it is significantly slower than CUDA.
 - `2023/06/01`: [v1.5.0](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.5.0) You may now choose to use local GroundingDINO to bypass C++ problem.
 See [FAQ](#faq)-1 for more detail.
 - `2023/06/04`: [v1.5.1](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.5.1) `Upload Mask to ControlNet Inpainting` comes back in response to [ControlNet inpaint improvement](https://github.com/Mikubill/sd-webui-controlnet/discussions/1464).
 You should see a new tab beside `AutoSAM` after updating the extension.
 This feature will again be removed once ControlNet extension has its own uploading feature.
+- `2023/06/04`: [v1.6.0](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.6.0) [SAM-HQ](https://github.com/SysCV/sam-hq) supported by [@SpenserCai](https://github.com/SpenserCai) and me.
+This is an "upgraded" SAM from researchers at ETH Zurich & HKUST.
+However, I cannot guarantee which one is better and you should make your own choice based on your own experiments.
+Go to [Installation](#installation) to get the link to the models.

 ## FAQ